 Page RPM is a better measure for website publishers, as it means you can see the effect of adding or removing ad units from a page or moving things around.
 Impression RPM on the other hand is the better measure of ad networks, as it shows them how much money they are making per ad shown.

 Using Page RPM instead of just revenue means you can easily compare different months’ performance, regardless of how many pages views your site received.
-It is the speed at which your site is earning money – every 1,000 page views you will earn this amount.
+It is the speed at which your site is earning money – for every 1,000 page views you will earn this amount.

 Page RPM = Revenue divided by Page views (then times the whole thing by 1,000)